 From films like Boomerang, X-Men, Swordfish, Monster’s Ball and more, Halle Berry‘s timeless beauty has helped made her one of the most sought-after actresses in Hollywood.

-Fifty-four year old Berry is basically the spokeswoman for healthy aging, but she acknowledges the challenges of getting older.
+Fifty-seven year old Berry is basically the spokeswoman for healthy aging, but she acknowledges the challenges of getting older.

 “It’s a lot harder than it used to be,” she told L.A.
 Times.
 “As I get older, I am more conscious of what I eat.”
 (Like making sure her diet is packed with fresh veggies, chicken, fresh fish, and more low-fat goodies!)
 Her diabetes diagnosis changed everything.